Note : Advanced Micro Technologies can help you decide what type of network is best for you!

 A peer-to-peer network allows two or more PCs to pool their resources together.
-Individual resources like disk drives, CD-ROM drives, and even printers are transformed into shared, collective resources that are accessible from every PC.
+Individual resources like disk drives, DVD-ROM drives, and even printers are transformed into shared, collective resources that are accessible from every PC.

 Unlike client-server networks, where network information is stored on a centralized file server PC and made available to tens, hundreds, or thousands client PCs, the information stored across peer-to-peer networks is uniquely decentralized.
 Because peer-to-peer PCs have their own hard disk drives that are accessible by all computers, each PC acts as both a client (information requestor) and a server (information provider).
 Although not capable of handling the same amount of information flow that a client-server network might, all computers can communicate directly with each other and share one another’s resources.